apache/qpid-proton/proton-c/bindings/go/README.md

 # *EXPERIMENTAL* Go binding for proton

-    NOTE: The go directory is in the proton repository root with a symlink at proton-c/bindings/go to facilitate use of go tools: go get, godep and godoc.
-    There may be a cleaner solution to this in future.

-This is the beginning of a [Go](http://golang.org) binding for proton.
+This is an *experimental* [Go](http://golang.org) binding for proton.

-This work is in early *experimental* stages, *everything* may change in future.
-Comments and contributions are strongly encouraged, this experiment is public so early feedback can guide development.
+The API is subject to change but there is enough to get a good idea of where it is headed.

+Feedback is strongly encouraged:

 - Email <proton@qpid.apache.org>
 - Create issues <https://issues.apache.org/jira/browse/PROTON>, attach patches to an issue.

-There are working [examples](../examples/go/README.md) and the examples README file explains how to install the packages in your go workspace and read the documentation.
+The package documentation is available at: <http://godoc.org/qpid.apache.org/proton/go>

+See the [examples](../../../examples/go/README.md) for working examples and practical instructions on how to get started.

+The rest of this page discusses the high-level goals and design issues.

 ## Goals